-Acupuncture is a key component of traditional Chinese medicine, and the practice of acupuncture involves the insertion of thin metal needles into the skin at strategic points on the body, typically as a treatment for chronic pain and musculoskeletal problems.
+Acupuncture is a crucial component of traditional Chinese medicine, and the practice of acupuncture involves the insertion of thin metal needles into the skin at strategic points on the body, typically as a treatment for chronic pain and musculoskeletal problems.
 When used in the treatment of alcoholism or drug addiction, however, acupuncture targets just a few specific points on the body, typically the points that are connected to the lungs, kidney, and liver, three organs significantly affected by alcohol abuse.
-In some cases, alternative acupuncture points may be stimulated in order to achieve different results, for instance, in the treatment of those struggling with co-occurring addiction and mental health disorders.
+In some cases, alternative acupuncture points may be stimulated to achieve different results, for instance, in the treatment of those struggling with co-occurring addiction and mental health disorders.

 Research has shown that acupuncture is a safe, affordable, and effective treatment method for substance abuse that can reduce cravings in alcohol- or drug-dependent individuals.
 In a 2000 study conducted by researchers at Yale University, it was reported that nearly 55% of cocaine addicts who underwent acupuncture tested negative in their last week of treatment, compared to only 23.5% of addicts who did not receive acupuncture treatment.
-In another study published in the Chinese Journal of Integrative Medicine in 2014, researchers studied the effect of acupuncture in reducing alcohol cravings in patients with alcohol dependence and found that the acupuncture group experienced a significant reduction in cravings compared to the placebo group.
+In another study published in the Chinese Journal of Integrative Medicine in 2014, researchers studied the effect of acupuncture for alcohol cravings in patients with alcohol dependence and found that the acupuncture group experienced a significant reduction in cravings compared to the placebo group.

 The Acupuncture Therapy Experts at BRS Can Help

 Alcohol is the most commonly abused addictive substance in the United States, and according to the National Council on Alcoholism and Drug Dependence, 17.6 million people (one in every 12 adults) struggle with alcohol abuse or dependence.
 Fortunately, Behavioral Rehabilitation Services has trained and certified acupuncture specialists on staff who understand and appreciate the benefits of acupuncture in the treatment of alcoholism, and who work hard to address the unique recovery needs of each client.
-If you or someone you love is struggling with alcohol dependency or another serious addiction problem, call BRS today at (888) 420-4775, to discuss with a professional addiction recovery counselor the benefits of acupuncture therapy in substance abuse treatment.
+If you or someone you love is struggling with alcohol dependency or another severe addiction problem, call BRS today to discuss with a professional addiction recovery counselor the benefits of acupuncture therapy in substance abuse treatment.